TDADSBootcamp/Advanced-Big-Data-Ecosystem/python/awesome_game/README.md

 Outcomes are recorded as they happen and stored in the geographically nearest available storage system to the player.
 Other details are left out for brevity.

+If:
-If alice has a win and a draw, bob has a win and charlie has a loss, the leaderboard result should consist of:
+- alice has played two games for a win and a draw
+- bob has played one game and won
+- charlie has player one game and lost

+Then the leaderboard result should be:

 | total_score | player  |
 |-------------|---------|
 | 12          | alice   |